Joelsp19/algomatics/number_theory/ch_1.3/README.md

 - now algorithmically, start with the corners and make your way through the square.
 That way you make the square smaller as you go
 - by strong induction we know that any smaller square missing a square can also be filled -continue working around the missing square

+# egyptian_fraction.py

+### Number Theory Programming Problem CH 1.3 #3

+Given a rational number p/q, express p/q as an Egyptian fraction

+**_Egyptian Fraction_**
+: A unit fraction is a fraction of the form 1/n, where n is a positive integer.
+Because the ancient Egyptians represented fractions as sums of distinct unit fractions, such sums are called Egyptian fractions

+#### APROACH

+- till we reach our target(or within a certain precision)
+- if 1/d is less than target
+- set the new target -= 1/d and add d to list of sums
+- this gives us the list of denominators where sum of (1/d) = the given target number

+- added an extra feature to only take the fractional part of the number, in case the give number is greater than one
+- for example, for pi, we get

+  > $$ [3, |, 8,61,5014] = 3+ \frac{1}{8}+\frac{1}{61}+\frac{1}{5014}+ ...

+- extra function that finds the fraction associated with a list of denominators of unit fractions